alexandreggc/pfl-dropper/README.md

 This algorithm is executed for all possible positions on the board, creating a list of the sizes of all the groups for each player.
 Then, we determine the largest group and identify the player who possesses that group.

 ### Game State Evaluation
 ### Computer Plays

 ## Conclusions

+The that the moves are inputed could be improve so that we could get a better code structure on the of player vs player.

 ## Bibliography